prahul25/music_courseapp/README.md

 # **Music Mastery**

-Welcome to **MusicLearn**, the ultimate platform for mastering music! 🎵 Whether you're a beginner or a seasoned musician, MusicLearn provides the tools and support you need to enhance your musical skills and knowledge.
+Welcome to **Music Mastery**, the ultimate platform for mastering music! 🎵 Whether you're a beginner or a seasoned musician, Music Mastery provides the tools and support you need to enhance your musical skills and knowledge.

 ## 🚀 **Features**